 It’s also now possible to plug in other translation services.
 ENZ is currently testing a new Baidu machine translation plugin, to improve machine translation for North Asian character-based languages, particularly Mandarin.

 From FAQ Bot to Tohu – crafting an identity and personality

 ENZ started their chatbot journey by thinking carefully about the identity and persona of their bot.
 Chatbots with personality are the ones users want to interact with, and users will still assign a personality to a bot, even if one hasn’t been explicitly designed.

 We worked with a range of ENZ stakeholders –marketing and brand specialists as well as the social media team, business planning, international, technology and education sector experts – to develop a prototype for the bot’s identity and personality, and some examples of how the bot might chat.

-It quickly became clear that ENZ’s FAQ bot should be from and of New Zealand, aligned with ENZ’s new brand values, and incorporating aspects of Te Ao Māori – the Māori world.
+It quickly became clear that ENZ’s FAQ bot should be from New Zealand, aligned with ENZ’s new brand values, and incorporating aspects of Te Ao Māori – the Māori world.
 Hence the Māori name Tohu and some te reo Māori incorporated into the chat.